Charles R. Codman (soldier, born 1828): Early life

-Codman was born on October 29, 1828 in Paris while his parents, Charles Russell and Anne (Macmaster) Codman.
+Codman was born on October 29, 1828, in Paris, France to Charles Russell and Anne (Macmaster) Codman.
+The Codman family history in Boston and Charlestown goes back to the 1640s.
 He was educated in private schools, including at one of William Augustus Muhlenberg's model schools on Long Island.
 He graduated from Harvard College in 1849 and thereafter studied law in the office of Charles G. Loring.
 Codman was admitted to the bar in 1852 and practiced for a short time before entering the business world.

 Personal life

 On February 28, 1856, Codman married Lucy Lyman Paine Sturgis, daughter of Russell Sturgis, in Walton-on-Thames.
 They had nine children, five of which (Russell Sturgis, John Sturgis, Julian, Anne Macmaster Cabot and Susan Welles Fiske) survived into adulthood.
 Anne Macmaster (Codman) Cabot was the mother of Paul Codman Cabot and Charles Codman Cabot.
 Russell Sturgis Codman was the father of Russell S. Codman Jr. and Charles R. Codman.

-The Codmans resided at the Col. Charles Codman Estate in Cotuit, Massachusetts and spent their winters in Boston.
+The Codmans resided at the Col. Charles Codman Estate in Cotuit, Massachusetts, and spent their winters in Boston.
 Codman's Cotuit home was constructed in 1867 on Bluff Point.
 The Victorian Stick mansion was built by Charles L. Baxter based on John Hubbard Sturgis's plans for Andrew Lovell's Red House.
 Codman also resided for many years at 123 High Street in Brookline, Massachusetts.

 Civil War

 On March 12, 1861, Codman enlisted in the Union Army as captain and adjutant.
 In 1862 he was commissioned into the Boston Cadets at Fort Warren.
-Following President Abraham Lincoln's July 1, 1862 call for three hundred thousand soldiers, the Cadets began recruiting a nine month regiment.
+Following President Abraham Lincoln's July 1, 1862, call for three hundred thousand soldiers, the Cadets began recruiting a nine month regiment.
 Codman was selected to be commander of this regiment, which was to be known as the 45th Massachusetts Infantry Regiment.
 Codman led the regiment during the Battles of Kinston and White Hall, as well as in skirmishes in and around New Bern, North Carolina.
 On July 21, 1863, the 45th Massachusetts was discharged from service.